Ralph Reader

-William Henry Ralph Reader CBE (25 May 1903 – 18 May 1982), known as Ralph Reader, was a British actor, theatrical producer and songwriter, known for staging the original Gang Show, a variety entertainment presented by members of the Scouting movement, and for leading community singing at FA Cup Finals.
+William Henry Ralph Reader CBE (25 May 1903 – 18 May 1982) was a British actor, theatrical producer and songwriter, known for staging the original Gang Show, a variety entertainment presented by members of the Scouting movement, and for leading community singing at FA Cup Finals.

 Childhood

 Reader was born in Crewkerne, Somerset, England, the son of a Salvation Army bandmaster.
-He was orphaned by the age of eight and brought up by aunts and uncles.
+He was orphaned by the age of eight, and brought up by aunts and uncles.
 Joining the Scout movement at 11, he put on Scout shows as a patrol leader in the 2nd Denton and South Heighton Troop in Newhaven, Sussex.

 His first job was as delivery boy for a relative's greengrocer's shop in Seaford.
 His employer took Reader to Brighton to buy supplies and then visit the Hippodrome theatre, where he saw many music hall stars of the day.
-At age 14 he became a telegram messenger and, at 15, an office boy at a cement works.
-From Magheramorne, County Antrim, Ireland, he moved after what he described as 'seven gloriously happy months', to New York where he began his stage career.
+At the age of 14, he became a telegram messenger and, at 15, an office boy at a cement works.
+From Magheramorne, County Antrim, Ireland, he moved after what he described as "seven gloriously happy months", to New York, where he began his stage career.

 Early career

-In 1920 he moved to the United States of America, working in various menial jobs, while acting in and directing off-Broadway shows.
-At 21 he choreographed his first Broadway show and the New York Times wrote: "Watch Ralph Reader".
+In 1920, Reader moved to America, working in various menial jobs, while acting in and directing off-Broadway shows.
+Aged 21, he choreographed his first Broadway show, and The New York Times wrote: "Watch Ralph Reader".
 Returning to England, he produced and choreographed West End productions, notably variety performances at Drury Lane and at the Hippodrome.

 In 1932, still in Scouting, he anonymously staged his first all-Scout variety show at the Scala Theatre, London.
-The Gang's All Here featured 150 Boy Scouts largely from London's East End, performing sketches, songs and dance numbers.
+The Gang's All Here featured 150 Boy Scouts, largely from London's East End, performing sketches, songs and dance numbers.
 The three performances were well received by public and critics.
-The following year The Gang Comes Back at the Scala played to capacity houses and the public and press began referring to "The Gang Show".
+The following year, The Gang Comes Back at the Scala played to capacity houses.
+The public and press began referring to "The Gang Show".

-In 1934 that became its title and Reader acknowledged he was their producer.
-Besides the Gang Shows, in 1936, Reader wrote and directed a dramatic pageant called "The Boy Scout" with a cast of 1,500 Scouts at the Royal Albert Hall.
-In the same year, he wrote and played the lead in a feature film called "The Gang Show" which premiered at the Lyceum Theatre, London in April 1937.
+In 1934, that became its title, and Reader acknowledged he was their producer.
+Besides the Gang Shows, in 1936, Reader wrote and directed a dramatic pageant called The Boy Scout, with a cast of 1,500 Scouts at the Royal Albert Hall.
+In the same year, he wrote and played the lead in a feature film called The Gang Show which premiered at the Lyceum Theatre, London in April 1937.

-In November 1937 "a bunch of Boy Scouts", as one writer described them, became the first amateurs to appear at a Royal Variety Performance.
-They shared billing with Gracie Fields, George Formby and Max Miller.
+In November 1937, "a bunch of Boy Scouts", as one writer described them, became the first amateurs to appear at a Royal Variety Performance, sharing billing with Gracie Fields, George Formby and Max Miller.